New Jersey Scholars Program

-The New Jersey Scholars Program (sometimes referred to as NJSP) is a selective residential summer program for academically talented high school students residing in the state of New Jersey.
-Held on the campus of The Lawrenceville School from June to July since 1977, the program is based on in-depth discussion of a seminar topic that changes biannually; the topic for 2024 and 2025 is "Wartime Cultures: Knowledge and Art in Conflict and the Aftermath."
+The New Jersey Scholars Program (sometimes referred to as NJSP) is a highly prestigious selective residential summer program for academically talented high school students residing in the state of New Jersey.
+Historically held on the campus of The Lawrenceville School from June to July since 1977, the program is based on in-depth discussion of a seminar topic that changes biannually; the topic for 2024 and 2025 is "Wartime Cultures: Knowledge and Art in Conflict and the Aftermath."
 There is no tuition for selected attendees; room, board, food and all other academic expenses for the five-week program are covered by private and corporate donations.
+Starting from the summer of 2026, the program was held at the Peddie School.

 NJSP's stated mission is to "reach out to 39 able and enthusiastic residents of New Jersey who are rising seniors and who come from a broad socio-economic, ethnic and racial cross-section of the state's population.
 The Program creates an intense, interdisciplinary intellectual experience that will change their lives -- to awaken in them the awareness of their potential to achieve academic excellence."
+In 2026, the program selected 30 students.

 NJSP has been identified as a major "feeder" program for the nation's top schools, with a majority of alumni attending Ivy League and comparable institutions.